-- Before any outsourcing agreement or contract is signed, all internal approvals should be obtained and all prerequisites (e.g. risk analysis) should be fulfilled. - Outsourcing of tasks should not negatively influence Maas Lloyd quality of operation, supervision or system of governance. - Maas Lloyd remains fully responsible for any activity, service or function it wishes to outsource. - Maas Lloyd should retain the ability to appropriately oversee the quality and performance of the Outsourcing parties. - The outsourcing agreements should safeguard the right to access and audit by Maas Lloyd's internal and external audit function as well as by the DNB. - Maas Lloyd must ensure adequate documentation of the Outsourcing throughout all phases of the Outsourcing process. - A register is kept of all material outsourcing agreements.
+- Before any outsourcing agreement or contract is signed, all internal approvals should be obtained and all prerequisites (e.g. risk analysis) should be fulfilled. - Outsourcing of tasks should not negatively influence Maaslloyd quality of operation, supervision or system of governance. - Maaslloyd remains fully responsible for any activity, service or function it wishes to outsource. - Maaslloyd should retain the ability to appropriately oversee the quality and performance of the Outsourcing parties. - The outsourcing agreements should safeguard the right to access and audit by Maaslloyd's internal and external audit function as well as by DNB. - Maaslloyd must ensure adequate documentation of the Outsourcing throughout all phases of the Outsourcing process. - A register with records of all material outsourcing agreements is in place.